jxnwxx/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete-appt`

-Deletes the specified appointment from the currently selected patient's appointment list. <br>
+Deletes the specified appointment from the currently selected patient's appointment list.
 Useful when a patient cancels their appointment

 Format: `delete-appt INDEX`